On the snowy, northeastern Christmas of my 11th year, our parents gathered all five kids around the kitchen table to deliver the news.

-We’d be miles from any neighbors — who all walked straight off the “Hee Haw” set — with a dusty, rock-filled front yard punctuated by the occasional tumbleweed rolling by.
+We’d be miles from any neighbors — who would all look like they walked straight off the “Hee Haw” set — with a dusty, rock-filled front yard punctuated by the occasional tumbleweed rolling by.

-If only I had access to the Internet back in those days, I wouldn’t have been terrified at all by the silly stereotypes I believed to be true.
+If only I had access to online content back in those days, I wouldn’t have been terrified at all by the silly stereotypes I believed to be true.

-Their false assumptions don’t stand a chance when you use these three techniques to get your message out and engage with your prospects.
+Their false assumptions don’t stand a chance when you use the three techniques below to create a remarkable message that engages your prospects.

 1. Showcase your product

-Web video is ideal for showing exactly how your product works, and why it’s the best on the market.
+Video is ideal for showing exactly how your product works and why it’s the best on the market.

-Your web video doesn’t have to be fancy.
+Your video doesn’t have to be fancy.
 It’s more important to:

 - Take the time to develop a compelling story

-If you sell a service, you can still use web video to make your offerings come to life.
+If you sell a service, video can also make your offerings come to life.
 Interview customers who’ve gotten good results.
 Show all the benefits of your service by filming before and after videos.
-And build interest by aiming your camera at the end result, and showing prospects what they can expect.
+And build interest by aiming your camera at the end result, showing prospects what they can expect.